HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Weekly Project/instructions.md

 ## Peer Review

+During the first time-block on Friday you should pair up with another student and do peer-reviews.
+Go through each other's code and try to give them as much feedback as you can.
 The following criteria should be considered when looking at the code of your peers.

 - proper indentation
 - use of naming conventions